-- Web File Your return will be considered electronically signed once the Web File process has been completed. - Paper return (if you are not required to Web File) If you are a sole proprietor, you must sign the return and print your name, title, date, and telephone number.
-If you are filing this return for a corporation, partnership, or other type of entity, an officer, employee, or partner must sign the return on behalf of the business, and print his or her name, title, date, and telephone number.
+- Web File Your return will be considered electronically signed once the Web File process has been completed. - Paper return (if you are not required to Web File) If you are a sole proprietor, you must sign the return and print your name, title, e-mail address, date, and telephone number.

+If you are filing this return for a corporation, partnership, or other type of entity, an officer, employee, or partner must sign the return on behalf of the business, and print his or her title, e-mail address, telephone number, and date

-If you do not prepare the return yourself, sign, date, and provide the requested taxpayer information.
-The preparer must also sign the return and print his or her name, preparer identification number, address, and telephone number.
+If you pay someone to prepare your return, sign, date, and provide the requested authorized person information.
+The paid preparer must also print his, her, or the firm's name, sign the return, and provide the requested preparer information (see below).

-Please be sure to keep a copy of your completed return for your
+Be sure to keep a copy of your completed return for your records.